• Skip to primary navigation

 Caramel Apple Naan

-The following ingredients are required to make this naan:
+You will need the following ingredients to make this caramel apple naan:

 All purpose flour - The flour gives the characteristic naan flavor.
-Whole wheat flour can also be used.
+However, you can use Whole wheat flour too.

 Salt - Adds flavor